lucono/karma-test-explorer/docs/documentation.md

 ## Known Issues and Limitations

-- Watch mode only works in the Test Explorer UI and doesn't currently work if the `testExplorer.useNativeTesting` config setting is used to disable the Test Explorer UI in favor of VS Code's native testing UI
+- Karma Test Explorer works best with the Test Explorer UI, and may not work properly if the `testExplorer.useNativeTesting` config setting is set to `true` to disable the Test Explorer UI in favor of VS Code's native testing UI
 - Watch mode is not yet supported for the Mocha test framework
 - Test descriptions that are computed are currently not supported.
 Test descriptions must be plain string literals in order to be available in the Test view side bar.
 For example:
   ```ts